 Ancillary Service Providers Results Tab;

-Summary of Rates of Compliance Tab; and
+Summary Rates of Compliance Tab; and

 Network by Provider Survey Type Tab.

-4. ealth plans shall complete these report forms and submit to the Department the Timely Access Compliance Report in accordance with this manual and the PAAS Report Form Instructions set forth in the Timely Access and Annual Network Submission Instruction Manual (Report Form Instructions).
+4. A health plan shall complete these report forms and submit to the Department the Timely Access Compliance Report in accordance with this manual and the PAAS Report Form Instructions set forth in the Timely Access and Annual Network Submission Instruction Manual (Report Form Instructions).

 Adherence to the PAAS Manual

-5. Health plans shall adhere to the PAAS Methodology in administering the PAAS and reporting the information to the Department on the PAAS Report Forms.
+5. A health plan shall adhere to the PAAS Methodology published on or before May 1 of the measurement year in administering the PAAS and reporting the information to the Department on the PAAS Report Forms, in accordance with Rule 1300.67.2.2(f).
+Pursuant to subsection (h)(6)(B)(i) of Rule 1300.67.2.2, a plan shall use the version of each PAAS report form in paragraph 4 noticed on the Department's website at www.dmhc.ca.gov, on or before May 1 of the measurement year.

 Step 1: Determine the Networks Required to be Surveyed (Rule 1300.67.2.2(f)(1)(A))

-6. Unless otherwise specified, health plans shall survey all networks, as defined in Rule 1300.67.2.2(b)(5).
-Health plans shall report a percentage of providers with an appointment available within each of the time-elapsed standards for each county in each network (County/Network) for each Provider Survey Type.
+6. Unless otherwise specified, a health plan shall survey all networks, as defined in Rule 1300.67.2.2(b)(5).
+A health plan shall report a percentage of providers with an appointment available within each of the time-elapsed standards for each county in each network (County/Network) for each Provider Survey Type.
 The percentage of providers with an appointment within each of the time-elapsed standards shall be reported for each county in the health plan’s network service area and for all counties adjacent to the health plan’s network service area in which providers are located.

 7. Health plans are not required to survey or report a rate of compliance for networks exclusively serving Medicare Advantage, Medi-Medi Plans, or Employee Assistance Program enrollees, unless that network also serves other product lines that are subject to Timely Access Compliance Report requirements.
-Health plans shall report rates of compliance for all other Knox-Keene Act-regulated networks.
+A health plan shall report rates of compliance for all other Knox-Keene Act-regulated networks.

 Plan-to-Plan Contracts

 8. When a primary plan’s network contains providers that are made available through a plan-to-plan contract with a subcontracted plan, the primary plan shall report all required data for the providers made available through the plan-to-plan contract on the primary plan’s PAAS Report Forms, in accordance with the requirements set forth in Rule 1300.67.2.2(h)(3) and the Timely Access and Annual Network Submission Instruction Manual.
 (See Rule 1300.67.2.2(b)(13).)
-The primary plan shall report on its PAAS Report Forms data for those providers who are available through a plan-to-plan contract by either:
+The primary plan and/or subcontracted plan(s) may conduct the survey.
+The primary plan shall report on its PAAS Report Forms data for those providers who are available through a plan-to-plan contract.
+Subcontracted plan providers may be sampled and surveyed through one of the following methods: